 Tagging of customers (to then allow for different actions)

 Logic to dictate availability of items to specific users

 Availability of information to specific customers in their account

 Shopify Flow also now integrates with technology partners, which is really exciting and will likely lead to a lot more usage.
 A number of email marketing providers, loyalty programs.
 And UGC platforms have already built integrations with Flow and there are lots more coming out all the time.

 Shopify Plus vs Salesforce Commerce Cloud Feature Comparison

-- Shopify Payments allows for seamless integration with a wide range of payment options, including various Asian payment options, Apple Pay, Android Pay and Klarna (which has been announced very recently)
+Shopify Payments allows for seamless integration with a wide range of payment options, including various international payment options, Apple Pay, Android Pay and Klarna

 Salesforce Commerce Cloud

 Native visual merchandising tools